RVNielsen/MyPortfolio/python/hic_clustermap/README.md

 clustermap.py - uses thesaurus.com to replace words

 ## Acknowledgements
 Haley Abel was my mentor for this summer.
-She provided the idea for the project as well as code to start with that plotted matrices as a clustermap.
+She provided the idea for the project as well as part of the code in the clustermap.py file to start with that plotted matrices as a clustermap.

 Chris Miller organized the internship program this summer.